cloudfoundry/python-buildpack/README.md

 This buildpack supports running Django and Flask apps.

+This buildpack includes tesseract based on the [tesseract buildpack] (https://github.com/matteotiziano/heroku-buildpack-tesseract).

 ### Buildpack User Documentation

 Official buildpack documentation can be found at http://docs.cloudfoundry.org/buildpacks/python/index.html.